kassailattice628/BitPlayer/README.md

 # BitPlayer
+Test Update 2022/01/01

-Update fron None But Aie Rec12
+Update from None But Aie Rec12

 Recording (DAQ + IMAQ) and Stimulation (PTB) is running on different PC.
 Recording with DAQ and IMAQ toolbox is running in Windows 10(maybe).